librsync/librsync/doc/whole.md

 rather just want to process a whole file with a single call. librsync provides whole-file APIs to do exactly that.

 These functions open files, process the entire contents, and return an overall result.
-The whole-file operations are the core of the
+The whole-file operations are the core of the \ref page_rdiff.
-\ref rdiff program.

 Processing of a whole file begins with creation of a ::rs_job_t object for the appropriate operation, just as if the application was